thechutrain/uvm_salary/README.md

 data sets.
 Thanks for stopping by!

 # Work Flow
 1.)
-Data cleaning of all school files #  Needs to get done with some regular expressions!
+Data cleaning of all school files /n
-2.) open_clean file  # uses csv reader, and returns a list of employee name, position, and salary 3.) count_positions  # returns a sorted list of the all the employee positions
+2.) open_clean file - returns a master list of employees (name, position, salary) /n 3.) count_positions  # returns a sorted list of the all the employee positions /n